project-a/mondrian-server/README.md

 ## Building Mondrian Server

 Install **gradle** with `brew install gradle` or `apt-get install gradle`.
 Then run `gradle` in the project root directory.
-This will download all required ressources and build `mondrian-server.war` in the project root directory.
+This will download all required resources and build `mondrian-server.war` in the project root directory.

 &nbsp;